hdrummon/HugoHdrummon/content/post/Write-Ups/Basic Penetration Testing 1 Write up.md

 </figcaption>
 </figure>

 I ended up encountering an error relating RHOST so I attempted to add the target as the host as well which still resulted in an error.
-So instead I set the **RHOST** as the ip of the pentest machine and the target as 0.
+So instead I set the **RHOST** as the IP of the pentest machine and the target as 0.
 As a result, when executing the exploit it managed to work

 <figure>
 <img src="/img/Basic6.png" >